armorasha/PHP-PDO-PHP_CS_Fixer-Doxygen/README.md

 - columns metadata of a result (Eg: Table name: countries, Column name: id, Column length: 20, Column flags: not_null primary_key)

 # Linting & Block Commenting like JavaDoc for Code Documentation
-VSCode Extensions:
+#### VSCode Extensions:
 * **PHP-CS-Fixer** for linting PHP code
 * **PHP DocBlocker** for Block Commenting PHP similar to JavaDoc for Java in NetBeans

 ## Automatic Linting-on-save using PHP-CS-Fixer
 Use [my Medium blog post](https://medium.com/@armorasha/php-cs-fixer-how-to-install-vs-code-2020-windows-10-75b6d5ed03ce) for how to install and use PHP-CS-Fixer in VS Code.
-This linter lints the code automatically everytime on-save, so you need not lint the code manually.
+This linter ***lints code automatically*** everytime on-save, so you need not lint the code manually.

 ## Block Commenting like JavaDoc for Code Documentation
-Use PHP DocBlocker extension for auto-fill commenting as in 1_Block_Commenting.php file in this repo.
-You cannot generate a HTML file as a Document from the block comments within VS Code.
+Use PHP DocBlocker extension for auto-fill commenting as in 1_Block_Commenting.php file in this repo. ***You cannot generate a HTML Documentation file from the block comments within VS Code***.
 You need to use third party software like Doxygen to generate HTML document, I used this [GUI based Windows Doxygen tool](https://www.doxygen.nl/download.html) to generate HTML documentation for my code.